-The territory around Rignano sull'Arno is located in the Valdarno, between the river and the hills.
-It’s made up of many small hamlets surrounded by nature and interspersed with parish churches and cultivated fields.
-Its origins are definitely centuries-old, as the artefacts from Castelluccio can attest to.
-Thanks to these archeological digs, scholars have been able to date the first settlement to 1086, though it was soon coveted by Florence, who sought control over this strategic area.
+Situated in Valdarno, between the course of the river and the hills, the territory of Rignano sull'Arno is made up of many hamlets scattered through the countryside, interspersed with Romanesque parish churches and cultivated fields.
+Its origins are certainly ancient, as evidenced by the Castelluccio finds, archaeological excavations that date the first settlement to 1086, soon coveted by Florence for control of this strategic area.